GonzalezLab/MCHelper/README.md

 And that's it.
 You have now installed MCHelper.

 ### MacOS
-These installation have been tested in MacOS with M1/M2 architectures (Apple Silicon, arch: arm64)
+These installation instructions have been tested on MacOS with M1/M2 architectures (Apple Silicon, arch: arm64).
+Therefore, these instructions are not compatible with MacOS on Intel Core processors).

 Set up Rosetta.
 * Download and install the iTerm (or duplicate it if you have already installed, then rename it to, for example, iTerm_X86_64).